My Short & Sweet Trip in Singapore (2025 Edition)

 Last updated February 8, 2025

-I’ve traveled to Singapore many times over the past few years, mostly for work and sometimes for leisure.
+I’ve traveled to Singapore many times over the past few years, mostly for work and a few times for leisure.
 Singapore has always been a special place for me because I’ve made great friends there and created many fond memories.
-So when I planned a trip to Vietnam with my Singaporean friend, I decided to follow her back to Singapore afterward so I could revisit one of my favorite countries again.
+So when I planned a trip to Vietnam with my Singaporean friend, I decided to follow my friend back to Singapore afterward so I could revisit one of my favorite countries again.

 Some say there isn’t much to do in Singapore.
 Maybe that’s true to a certain extent, but for me, Singapore is easy to travel around, explore, and enjoy — a metropolitan city that I absolutely love.
-Most importantly, the food is amazing, and one thing Singapore definitely beats Bangkok at is its greenery.
-That’s something I truly appreciate and love about the city.
+I think when you’ve traveled enough, you started to enjoy an easy day of light exploration and just chill.
+I love my Thai food but I also enjoy trying new food spots whenever I travel especially to a place where I feel like my second home.
+To be honest with you, one thing I truly believe Singapore definitely beats Bangkok at is its greenery.
+There are so many trees here!
+And that’s something I truly appreciate and love about this city.

-So whether you’re a frequent traveler to Singapore like me, or someone who simply wants easygoing, relaxing days in this amazing city, here’s my 3-day, 2-night itinerary for a relaxing trip.
+So whether you’re a frequent traveler to Singapore like me, or someone who simply wants easy going, relaxing days in Singapore, join me on my 3-day, 2-night itinerary for a super chill trip.

 Day 1 - Landed in Singapore at night